britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by MPTCP in addition to TCP therefore are:

-- congestion control with load balancing over multiple connections,
-- endpoint multiplexing of a single byte stream (higher throughput),
+- multihoming for load-balancing, with endpoint multiplexing of a single byte stream, using either coupled congestion control or for throughput maximization,
 - address family multiplexing (using IPv4 and IPv6 for the same session),
 - resilience to network failure and/or handover.